sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 **config dhcp_server del**

-This command is used to delete all dhcp_server config for DHCP interface.
+This command is used to delete all dhcp_server config for DHCP interface, to be clarify that delete a `enable` dhcp_server is not allowed.
 - Usage
   ```
   config dhcp_server ipv4 del <dhcp_interface>